sourceshift/dns-record-manage/README.md

-# dns-controller
+# Make DNS Entry

-Source Shift Cluster Configuration based on Single Source of Truth
+Source Shift Cluster Configuration for DNS Controller.

+Currently `sourceshift.org` is pointing to godaddy.

+# How to run